Learn how to accept ecommerce payments, and safeguard your business against the uncertainties of COVID-19

 - Aggregated: This kind of merchant account is offered by providers that ‘batch’ together your transactions with those of other businesses.
 Ideal for small or seasonal businesses, aggregated accounts are typically easier to get approved for than their dedicated counterparts – and offer simple, flat rate pricing to boot.

 - High-risk: This kind of merchant account exists for businesses with poor credit, or those that operate in a high-risk industry such as gambling, travel, or online pharmaceuticals.
-If this sounds like you, we recommend our list of the best high risk merchant account providers in the UK – find it here.
+If this sounds like you, we recommend checking out our list of the best high risk merchant account providers in the UK.

 You can apply for a dedicated merchant account directly through an acquiring bank such as Barclays.
 Your other option comes in the form of third-party merchant account providers.
-In industry parlance, these companies are known as ISOs (Independent Service Organisations), and include suppliers such as takepayments and First Data.
+In industry parlance, these companies are known as ISOs (Independent Service Organisations), and include suppliers such as takepayments and Fiserv.

 As the name suggests, ISOs are independent companies that offer dedicated merchant services directly to businesses.
 They still work with the banks, but are generally cheaper, and offer superior customer support.